 The size and shape of socket is similar to an incandescent socket so it’s great for homes.

-Standard GU24 Bulbs are interchangeable between manufacturers.
+A standard GU24 Bulb is interchangeable between manufacturers.

-The LED GU24 is long lasting with an expected life of 25,000 hours of life which decreases the need for regular replacement.
+The LED GU24 Bulb is long lasting with an expected life of 25,000 hours of life which decreases the need for regular replacement.
 At Conservation Mart we offer these bulbs in a variety of color temperatures ranging from 2700K to 4000K.

 So next time you’re in the market for a lighting fixture, consider one that utilizes a GU24 base bulb.